Select the rows below to view more detail on a method

 The NSW Government established the Cancer Institute NSW in 2003, in recognition of the importance of accelerating improvements in cancer control in NSW.
 In 2010, the Cancer Institute NSW prepared its third plan, the NSW Cancer Plan 2011-2015, which aims to consolidate the strategic activities for cancer control in NSW including prevention, diagnosis, treatment and rehabilitation services as well as cancer information, education and research (Cancer Institute NSW 2010).

 The Cancer Institute NSW is responsible for the NSW Pap Test Registry as well as the Central Cancer Registry.
 In July 2005, the Cancer Institute NSW assumed responsibility for the management of the breast and cervical screening programs and is supporting the staged introduction of bowel cancer screening in NSW, which began in NSW in August 2006.
 The success of vaccination against Human Papilloma Virus (HPV) is monitored by the Cancer Institute NSW using statistics from its Registries.
-The HPV vaccine is offered though the School Based Immunisation Program, run by the NSW Department of Health and educational facilities (NSW Department of Health 2011).
+The HPV vaccine is offered though the School Based Immunisation Program and from GPs.
+NSW Health runs the program, see http://www.health.nsw.gov.au/immunisation/Pages/schoolvaccination.aspx

 Cancer Institute NSW.
 NSW Cancer Plan 2011-2015.
 Lessening the impact of cancer in NSW.
 Sydney: Cancer Institute NSW, 2010.
 Available at http://www.cancerplan.cancerinstitute.org.au/default.html